 module load python-data export PYTHONPATH=/projappl/<your_project>/my-python-env/lib/python3.9/site-packages/ python3 -c "import whatshap" # this should now work!

 Note that if the package you installed also contains executable files these may not work as they refer to the Python path internal to the container (and most of our Python modules are installed with containers):

 whatshap --help whatshap: /CSC_CONTAINER/miniconda/envs/env1/bin/python3.9: bad interpreter: No such file or directory

 You can fix this by either editing the first line of the executable to point to

 the Python interpreter, for example:

-Alternatively you can create a separate virtual environment with venv, however this approach doesn't work with modules installed with Singularity, which is now the default approach at CSC.
+Alternatively you can create a separate virtual environment with venv, however this approach doesn't work with modules installed with Apptainer, which is now the default approach at CSC.
 Note that Singularity has been re-branded as Apptainer since the beginning of 2022.

-If you think that some important package should be included in a module provided by CSC, you can send an email to email@example.com.
+If you think that some important package should be included in a module provided by CSC, you can send an email to Service Desk.

 Creating your own Python environments